 Temple’s full-time and part-time employees can request accommodations through Human Resources, including requests for flexible work arrangements based on individual circumstances.
 To learn more, log in to TUportal below and access Temple’s flexible work arrangements guidelines in the COVID-19 Information tab.

 One of the most important steps to keeping yourself and others safe is to monitor your own health and, if you are sick and/or exposed to COVID-19, stay home.

-Temple will temporarily modify its sick leave policy beginning July 1, 2020, and ending Dec.
-31, 2020.
+Temple has temporarily modified its sick leave policy beginning July 1, 2020.
 During this time period, bargaining and nonbargaining unit employees may not only request sick leave for their own illness, but they may also request sick leave from their current and banked time so they may

 - isolate due to acquiring COVID-19 and/or quarantine due to being identified as a “close contact” of someone diagnosed with COVID-19, and/or

 - care for family members who are sick due to COVID-19.

 As with all absences, Temple may require documentation.
 The university will also continue to follow all relevant rules regarding attendance as well as Family Medical Leave Act (FMLA) requirements.
 If you need additional information regarding FMLA leave, contact Absence Management at 215-926-2282 or email email@example.com.

 The university will continue to monitor the effectiveness and challenges associated with this modification.
 This flexibility modification may cease in any department in which excessive use of sick time may occur.